TwilioDevEd/ivr-phone-tree-rails/README.md

 # IVR Phone Tree: IVR for beginners. powered by Twilio - Ruby on Rails

-An example application implementing an automated phone line using Twilio.
+This is an application example implementing an automated phone line using Twilio.
 For a step-by-step tutorial, [visit this link](https://www.twilio.com/docs/howto/walkthrough/ivr-phone-tree/ruby/rails).

 Deploy this example app to Heroku now!